lta-rs/lta-rs/README.md

 ensure that the ergonomics of them are user friendly.
 Considering that a lot of libraries are currently moving to `std::future`, this can be very confusing to beginners that want to take a look into futures.

-Development of this happen on `master` branch.
+Development of this happens on `master` branch.

 ### Common Technical Questions
 - [EOF while parsing a value](https://github.com/BudiNverse/lta-rs/issues/1)